matrix-org/matrix.org/content/homeserver/pricing.md

 ## FAQs

-For now, please refer to the [blog post](/blog/2025/06/funding-homeserver-premium) to answer your questions.
+Please find the answers to some questions below.
+For anything else please refer to the [blog post](/blog/2025/06/funding-homeserver-premium) to answer your questions.

+### Can an account on the Free usage plan upgrade a public room?

+Yes, an account on the Free usage plan can upgrade a public room using the [room upgrade API](https://spec.matrix.org/latest/client-server-api/#post_matrixclientv3roomsroomidupgrade).

 ## Support